CJosephides/PythonApplicationStructures/README.md

 The `docs/` directory holds documentation; ideally, we should have separate documentation for every internal sub-module.

 The `data/` directory holds files that might be useful for testing.
 It is a location for files that the application will ingest or produce.

+## Notes

+### Naming

+It may be better to avoid using the same name for a package and either a sub-package or module.
+I have found it difficult to get some `__init__.py` imports to behave properly when there are naming conflicts like these.